juskaiser/FARCON_NLP/Setup Instructions.md

 $ jupyter notebook
 ```

-If your default browser doesn't launch with the Jupyter Notebook home page automaticly, check back in your terminal window.
+If your default browser doesn't launch with the Jupyter Notebook home page automatically, check back in your terminal window.
 You'll probably see an error message like this:

 ```
 Copy/paste this URL into your browser when you connect for the first time, to login with a token: